Death of Corrie McKeague: Theories

 A retired senior Metropolitan Police detective, Colin Sutton, went on record stating that McKeague's disappearance had not been intentional, as making preparations always leaves a digital footprint.
 Sutton also said that McKeague was shown walking into a cul-de-sac that was blocked off by a high wall and a fence and that there was no CCTV of him leaving it.
 He doubted whether McKeague would have been aware of where the CCTV cameras were located which, Sutton said, was also indicative of not leaving intentionally.
 The CCTV cameras, operated by the town council, did not provide 100% coverage.
 Even after a review of privately operated CCTV recordings, there were no further sightings of McKeague.
 McKeague's uncle, Tony Wringe, said that the area off Brentgovel Street that McKeague was shown walking into on CCTV, had been physically tested and it was shown to be impossible for him not to have been recorded on CCTV if he had left on foot.
 Sutton said that his guess was that there was another person, or other people, involved in McKeague's disappearance.

 McKeague's job with the RAF was not a contributory factor, according to the lead detective in the investigation.
 Intended disappearance was also put in doubt by McKeague's happy mood at the time; he was making plans to meet up with his brother, Darroch, on the night that he went missing, with his last text being sent at 03:08 am.
 He had also booked flights to go home to Dunfermline for Halloween.
 His mother also pointed out that he loved his dog which he kept at RAF Honington and would not have left it behind intentionally.
 She has stated that there were three possible scenarios: that he met with an accident and was dead, that he left voluntarily or that a third party was involved.
 In December 2016, it was revealed that McKeague's bank and social media accounts had not been touched after his disappearance.

 Although not openly discussed, some parallels have been drawn between the proximity (37 mi away) of McKeague's disappearance to an attempted kidnapping of a serviceman at RAF Marham in July 2016.
-Whilst kidnapping was one route for the investigation, McKeague's mother, who is a family liaison officer with Police Scotland, said that it was not something that the police were discussing with her.
+While kidnapping was one route for the investigation, McKeague's mother, who is a family liaison officer with Police Scotland, said that it was not something that the police were discussing with her.
 In December 2016, the outgoing Station Commander of RAF Honington, Group Captain Mick Smeath ruled out any link between the attempted abduction at RAF Marham and the disappearance of McKeague.

 In November 2016, the family issued a statement on Facebook saying that they were unhappy with the police investigation.
 McKeague's uncle, Tony Wringe, said that "This is a Major Investigation Team in name not function"[sic].
 The family also said that a decision not to search a landfill in the Barton Mills area for McKeague's phone had been wrong.